 Why do so many people struggle to succeed in achieving certain goals or creating new results in their lives?
-We live in an amazing time where more than half the world’s population (55%) has access to the internet which means access to any kind of information and tools to help us achieve whatever we want.
+We live in an amazing time with more than 4 billion global internet users (as of 2020) which means access to any kind of information and tools to help us achieve whatever we want.

 Never before in history has that been the case.

 Access to information, and therefore power, has always been reserved for the privileged and elite.
 It’s not the case anymore.

 So, why is it, that in spite of this, do so many people still struggle to succeed in reaching the things they say they want to reach?

 I want to suggest 11 common reasons why people in general, which might include you, tend to struggle to succeed in achieving their goals and changing their lives.

 Now, before you argue that many people don’t have access to the resources needed to achieve their goals, in spite of having access to information, let me just say this.

 I’m not talking about those living in absolute poverty or restricting countries.